CityOfNewYork/nyco-wp-boilerplate/README.md

 Finally, it will commit the file changes and tag the repository.

     bin/version.sh {{ semantic version number }}

+### Publishing

+Publishing will push committed changes or publish the current branch to the origin repository as well as publish all local tags that do not exist on origin.
+This can be used to publish newly created versions after the [versioning script](#versioning).

+    bin/publish.sh

 ### Rollbar Sourcemaps